The maximum distinctness of physical systems: Distinct events in spacetime

 \section{Distinct events in spacetime}

-We have studied distinct change due to shifts of a classical space or time coordinate.
+We have studied distinct change allowed by shifts of a classical space or time coordinate.
 This symmetric treatment of space and time extends naturally to spacetime, with an inertial reference frame modeled as a uniformly shifting classical coordinate system.
-Evolution in a single coordinate direction has a positive spectrum, providing bounds about a minimum energy or momentum, and redefining four-momentum as a resource for distinct events.